High tech running shoe analysis from RUNRIGHT-3D

 Your analysis report will give you an indication of what an elite athlete would achieve if they ran at your analysis speed.

-VO matters because it offers insight into running economy and form.
+Vertical Oscillation (VO) matters because it offers insight into your running economy and form.
 High VO is often tied to overstriding, stiff ankles, poor hip stability, or running with too low a cadence.
 It can also raise impact forces, which may lead to shin splints, knee pain, or Achilles issues—not because VO directly causes injury, but because it can indicate poor loading.

 Improving VO isn’t about running flat.
 It’s about better mechanics: slightly raising cadence, landing closer under your hips, keeping a tall posture with a slight forward lean, and building calves, glutes, and core strength.
 A more controlled VO feels smoother and more efficient—yielding greater speed for the same effort.